-- \ Twila Butler (CA not an employee contracted through Eagle Property Tax Appraisal & Consulting, Inc.- RPA, RTA, CTA, CCA)
+- Twila Butler (CA not an employee contracted) RPA, RTA, CTA, CCA

-- \ Freda Dodson RTA
+- Freda Dodson RTA

-- \ Kelsey Bradley RTA, RPAII
+- Kelsey Bradley RTA, RPAII

 All personnel that are performing appraisal work are registered with the Texas Department of Licensing and Regulation and are required to take appraisal courses to achieve the status of Registered Professional Appraiser.
 After they are awarded their license, they must receive additional training as required to maintain certification.